aonanj/citation-verifier/README.md

 Full-stack toolchain that verifies legal citations in legal briefs, memos, journal articles, and other legal and academic documents against primary sources.
 Available as a web service with a Next.js frontend that accepts DOCX, PDF, and plain text documents.
 The backend is a containerized Python service that extracts citations from a document (both inline citations and footnotes are compatible), normalizes them, and then verifies each citation.
 The annotated results are displayed with contextual highlights.
 The service is also available as a Microsoft Word Add-In.

+The deployed site now includes a public Terms of Use page (`/terms-of-use`) so firms can reference core usage, payment, and data-handling policies directly from the UI.

 See [/addons/word-taskpane](/addons/word-taskpane/README.md) for further details about Word integration.

 (Note: Citations are assumed to be in Bluebook standard format.)